-- 1 facilities and be limited to the period of construction.
-There would be minor, temporary noise - 2 increases due to construction related traffic from the Proposed Action and past, present, and - 3 reasonably foreseeable projects.
+1 facilities and be limited to the period of construction.
+There would be minor, temporary noise

+2 increases due to construction related traffic from the Proposed Action and past, present, and

+- 3 reasonably foreseeable projects.
 This increased noise would be temporary for the duration of the - 4 Proposed Action and would not result in significant impacts to the noise environment at HAFB. - 5 Air Quality: Some of the other past, present, and reasonably foreseeable planned actions may - 6 generate expected to result in increased impacts to air quality when combined with the Proposed - 7 Action.
 Specifically the utilization of generators and increase in F-16 FTU at HAFB could - 8 represent an increased action to air quality.
-To reduce the impacts to air quality the temporary - 9 structures are minimizing the use of generators and some will be constructed directly to existing - 10 utilities and never utilize generators. - 11 Infrastructure / Utilities: The Proposed Action would result in temporary increase of - impervious cover which would result in temporary, minor impacts to storm water systems; - however, other past, present, and reasonably foreseeable planned actions which would result in - 14 ground disturbing activities are remote to the project site.
-There would be minor increases to - traffic on and off base as a result of the Proposed Action and past, present, and reasonably - 16 foreseeable planned actions.
+To reduce the impacts to air quality the temporary - 9 structures are minimizing the use of generators and some will be constructed directly to existing - 10 utilities and never utilize generators. - 11 Infrastructure / Utilities: The Proposed Action would result in temporary increase of - 12 impervious cover which would result in temporary, minor impacts to storm water systems; - 13 however, other past, present, and reasonably foreseeable planned actions which would result in - 14 ground disturbing activities are remote to the project site.
+There would be minor increases to - 15 traffic on and off base as a result of the Proposed Action and past, present, and reasonably - 16 foreseeable planned actions.
 These impacts would be minor and only last for the duration of the - 17 Proposed Action.
 The Proposed Action would not result in additional adverse impacts to - 18 infrastructure and utilities when combined with past, present, and reasonably foreseeable planned - 19 actions.
-The addition of another F-16 FTU if overlapping would result in increased impacts to - traffic on base, due to the additional increase in personnel. - 21 Cultural Resources: The proposed action does not entail impacts to potentially significant - 22 cultural resources.
-The reasonably foreseeable actions may impact historic properties if the - 23 expansion of the flying mission requires modification or replacement of structures, or - 24 construction expansion into currently unmodified natural terrain, but any such impacts will be - addressed as they are defined, and would not have any appreciable cumulative interaction with - 26 the currently Proposed Action. - 27 Safety and Occupational / Public Health: Public Health actions including initial medical - screening followed by a comprehensive medical evaluation will be completed to decrease the - 29 risk of spread of infectious disease to the general population.
-The Proposed Action would not - 30 result in adverse impacts to Safety and Occupation Health.
-Activities under the Proposed Action - 31 such as standard construction site safety practices, installation of a perimeter fence and COVID- - 32 19 related precautionary measures would minimize risks to health and safety.
-Due to standard - practices and enforced protocols, it is reasonable to expect that there would be no significant - 34 increase in adverse Safety or Occupational Health incidents, whether from the current proposed - action, or in combination with the reasonably foreseeable actions.
+The addition of another F-16 FTU if overlapping would result in increased impacts to - 20 traffic on base, due to the additional increase in personnel. - 21 Cultural Resources: There would be no effects to cultural resources in the APE as a result of - 22 the Proposed Action and therefore no increase in adverse impacts to cultural resources, when - 23 considered with other past, present, and reasonably foreseeable planned actions would occur. - 24 Safety and Occupational/Public Health: Public Health actions including initial medical - 25 screening followed by a comprehensive medical evaluation will be completed to decrease the - 26 risk of spread of infectious disease to the general population.
+The Proposed Action would not - 27 result in adverse impacts to Safety and Occupation Health.
+Activities under the Proposed Action - such as standard construction site safety practices, installation of a perimeter fence and COVID - 29 related precautionary measures would minimize risks to health and safety.
+There would be no - 30 increased adverse impacts to Safety and Occupational Health as a result of the Proposed Action - 31 when combined with past, present, and reasonably foreseeable planned actions and actions will - 32 be performed to mitigate Public Health risks.